fotunato/fotunato.github.io/README.md

 <u>Client-side validation</u> refers to validation which when a client inputs data before the data is submitted to the server.<br>
 Constraint validation comprises all the steps of validation which are introduced into a document on the client-side<br>

-<u>Server-side validation</u> involves validation after the data has been submitted up to the server.
+<u>Server-side validation</u> involves validation after the data has been submitted up to the server.<br>
 Languages like php, python & js are called server-side languages because <br>
+They are used to develop code which deploys on server-side rather than client-side<br>
 js is a client-side language as well though<br>
-They are used to develop code which deploys on server-side rather than client-side<br>
 Optimally, it is advised to provide both client-side and server-side validation to provide double-layer protection<br>

 Constraint validation<br>